 Orthios is implementing such a technology.
 A unique polymer processing solution, that decomposes plastics into a mix of reusable oils, gas and heat.

-The facility will convert industrial scale tonnages of non-recyclable clean, sorted plastics on an annual basis, and the unit will produce commercially relevant volumes of oil on a daily basis, commencing January 2020.
+The facility will convert industrial scale tonnages of non-recyclable clean, sorted plastics on an annual basis, and the unit will produce commercially relevant volumes of oil on a daily basis, commencing Q2 2020.